misaleh/CMSIS-DSP-PULPino/README.md

 These Benchmarks are performed on vectors of size 32.

-Results from pulpino were compared with results from ARM m4 and also were checked by hand.
+Results from PULPino were compared with results from ARM m4 and also were checked by hand.

 | Function        | Puplino Cycles           | Puplino DSP Cycles (Imp%)|  ARM M4 Cycles|